Free Range Eggs

 · The nutrients in every egg you eat only come from the feed available to the chickens.

-· Ingredients fed to the hens make a profound difference to the quality of each egg produced.
+· Ingredients fed to the hens make a profound difference to the quality of each egg.

 · Our hens are free to roam at all times, grazing on predominately native pasture and eating whatever seeds, insects, bugs, worms etc. they find - they can only do this because they have full beaks.
 Most egg farms, even those which claim to be 'free range', do not have fully beaked birds.
-They choose to de-beak or beak trim their hens to avoid potential aggression problems within their flocks because they have too many hens.
-Aggression within flocks is only an issue on intensive farms.
+They choose to beak trim their hens to avoid problems resulting from aggressive behaviour within their flocks because they have too many hens.
+Violence resulting in injury or cannibalism is only a serious issue on intensive farms.
 If a problem of aggression within the flock arises, either the farmer has bought the wrong type of hens - or he (or she) has too many!!
+The maximum number in each flock on our farm is 350 hens, and we usually run four or five flocks.
+Many so-called 'free range' farms have many thousands of hens in sheds, and they limit access to the outdoors - if the hens go outside at all.
+With mobile laying sheds regularly moved around the paddocks, we are able to maintain pasture growth all year.
 We provide a supplementary grains-based ration containing no meat meal to satisfy all the nutritional requirements for our hens to maintain good health and an excellent lay rate.
+We specify no meat meal in the feed for our hens because it is often processed from chickens - either from so-called 'spent hens' which are no longer productive on big farms or from day-old rooster chicks which are discarded at the hatcheries.

 How are Freeranger Eggs different?

-· Our feed is supplied by a certified feed mill which uses precise nutritional information to formulate a diet especially for us which ensures a superior, tasty, natural egg.
+· Our feed (which supplements what our hens find in their paddocks) is from a certified feed mill which uses precise nutritional information to formulate a diet especially for us which ensures a superior, tasty, natural egg.

 OMEGA 3